hoanhan101/gray/_posts/2021-01-01-wealth-naval.md

 Building the product can include design, development, manufacturing, operating and so on.
 Selling it can include marketing, communicating, raising money and so on.
 Generally, the Silicon Valley startup model tends to work best where you have two founders, one is world class at selling, and the other is world class at building.
 It’s the magic combination.

 Start out with a building mentality and learn selling later because it's harder otherwise.
-Sales skills could mean in a different than traditional domain.
+Sales skills could mean in different than traditional domain.
 For example, you are an engineer.
 You might not good at hand-to-hand sales but you're a good communicator that can leverage it for your sales.
 You might not good at writing but you're good at recruiting or fundraising.

 ## Read what you love until you love to read